chanzuckerberg/cellxgene/docs/posts/launch.md

 `--open` automatically opens the web browser after launching (caveat: only works on some operating systems).

-`--experimental-annotations`, `--experimental-annotations-file` & `--experimental-annotations-output-dir` all have to do with an experimental feature to allow users to create new categorical annotations in the application.
+`--disable-annotations`, `--annotations-file` & `--annotations-dir` all have to do with creating new categorical annotations in the application.
 We have a [whole separate page](annotations) about their usage! :)

 `--diffexp-lfc-cutoff` as explained [in the methods](methods), genes are only returned in differential expression if the effect size is above the specified threshold for log fold change.
 Defaults to 0.01.